testflows/TestFlows-WebSite/source/handbook/index.md

     stays up to date.
 ````

-Now if you want to give it a try then save the above Markdown into `test.tfd` file but make sure
+Now, if you want to give it a try, then save the above Markdown into `test.tfd` file, but make sure
 to remove the indentation.

 Then you can run it as